-When looking for a water heater, you might stumble across something called a hybrid water heater.
-The new technology seems intriguing because it offers the benefits of both traditional and tankless water heaters while also eliminating the drawbacks.
+When looking for a water heater, you might stumble across a hybrid water heater.
+The new technology seems intriguing because it offers traditional and tankless water heaters benefits while eliminating the drawbacks.
 But what is it, and is it a good fit for your home?

 How Does It Work?

 This heating process will work only when you need it to.
 Therefore, it will not consume energy if you are not using the appliance.
-Moreover, it does not generate the heat from electrical power, making it more energy-efficient than a regular water heater.
+Moreover, it does not generate heat from electrical power, making it more energy-efficient than a standard water heater.

 Is It the Right Choice for Me?